Jayde1600/HTML-CSS/README.md

 49) Answers: 1) Why are tables the preferred option for creating layouts in HTML email?
 Because the other better options are not supported.
 2) Which table-specific element typically is most deeply nested in table-specific parent elements? <td> 3) Where can you find the authoritative standard for HTML?
 The Living Standards

 50) In order to comment out text in HTML you must use <!-- Comment here --> and for CSS it's /** Comment Here */
+51) We use class selectors in order to target a specific section of our code in order to change color, font, and more e.g. "<p class=my_target">Hello</p>